rleekin/kubectl-basics/kubectl/step9.md

-This command shows details about your cluster configuration
+If you want to get more verbose output about the deployment.
+Running this command:

-`kubectl get describe deployment`{{execute}}
+`kubectl describe deployment`{{execute}}

-This will not show anything because it shows the default
+This shows key information about the deployment : ???